Frequently Asked Questions

 Is everything I say confidential?

 Yes.
-Our sessions and your personal information is completely confidential and will be guarded with utmost respect.
+Our sessions and your personal information are completely confidential and will be guarded with utmost respect.
 I am bound by professional codes of conduct as defined by UKCP, one of the main organisations that self-regulates the Counselling and Psychotherapy sector in the UK.

-The only exceptions to confidentiality are in order to prevent harm to yourself, or to others.
+There are two exceptions: the first is to prevent harm to yourself, or others.
 This would only be in extreme circumstances, and I would always discuss this with you first.
 The other exception is if I was ordered by a court of law to share my notes.

 Do you prescribe medication?

 No. As a psychotherapist, I do not prescribe meditation or offer diagnoses.
-In some instances, I can work with your GP orpsychiatrist to help support you.
+In some instances, I can work with your GP or psychiatrist to help support you.

 How much does therapy cost?

-I charge £70 per 50-minute session.
+I charge £75 per 50-minute session.
 In some instances, I may offer reduced rates to help make therapy more accessible.